-The domain name in dispute was registered by the Registrant on April 10, 2017, and such, without any prior or existing written contract, or other form of trade-mark use or licence with the Complainant - who registered their "tdbank.com" Domain Name on April 15, 1998.

-There has never been any commercial or business relationship of any sort between the parties, permitting the use etc. of any of the Complainant's trade-marks or domain name by the Registrant, which could give rise to any confusion.
+The domain name in dispute was registered by the Registrant on April 5, 2017, and such, without any prior or existing written contract, or other form of trade-mark use or licence with the Complainant (who has thus far demonstrated historical and prior Trade-mark Registration).
+There is no known commercial or business relationship of any sort between the parties, permitting the use etc. of any of the Complainant's trade-marks or domain name by the Registrant, which could give rise to any confusion.
 Absent any rebuttal, this, unto itself demonstrates a clear, historical lack of interest in the disputed domain name by the Registrant.

 The Registrant has not provided any justification whatsoever to justify its claim to a legitimate interest in the disputed domain name.
+The Domain Name is identical to a Mark in which the Complainant has rights, and for which the Registrant has demonstrated no legitimate interest.